 Phew, you made it!
 As mentioned, this schedule is an outline and can be edited to meet your needs.
 Day 1 may look a little different than the rest of the week.

 For example, you may want to practice walking in a line and going on a scavenger hunt around the school from 9:00-9:30 on the first day.
 By day 3 or 4, your students may be ready to explore technology in the classroom, so you may do that during quiet time.
-Maybe your end-of-day routine doesn’t take as long by the end of the week and you want to do a simple craft from 2:15-2:40.
+Maybe your end-of-day routine doesn't take as long by the end of the week and you want to do a simple no-prep activity from 2:15-2:40.
+Having these free back to school pages are a simple, print and go activity to have on hand if needed so you don't have to stress.

 You know your students and what they can handle, so use your teacher senses and go rock it!
 When is your first week back to school?
 Share below in the comments!